Milošević–Tuđman Karađorđevo meeting: Background

 These meetings did not stop military tensions.
 On 25 January, the Federal Secretariat for National Defense (SSNO) directly accused Croatia of preparing paramilitary forces to attack the Yugoslav People's Army.
 The Army moved to its highest state of readiness.
 The SSNO accusations were perceived by some as a proclamation of war and a prelude to a military coup.
 The military leadership did not achieve support from a majority in the Yugoslav presidency and there was no military intervention.

-On the extended meeting of the Presidency of Yugoslavia on 13 February, about giving Slovenia permission to leave, Tuđman said: "In that Yugoslavia, without Slovenia - there is no Croatia too.
-I think I was clear enough."
+During the Presidency of Yugoslavia meeting on 13 February, about giving Slovenia permission to leave, Tuđman said: "In such Yugoslavia - without Slovenia - Croatia will not remain.
+I think I have been clear enough."

 On 23 February, Izetbegović said that there was essentially no more Yugoslavia, and that there will be a "triple level federation" instead: Slovenia and Croatia would be independent, Serbia and Montenegro would be in the core of the new state, and BiH and Macedonia would be in between, with BiH much closer to Serbia than to Croatia.
 Izetbegović was heavily attacked by public opinion, claiming that he had given BiH to Milošević.

 In early March, the Pakrac clash saw a confrontation between Croat police and rebel Serb forces.
 On 9 March, the Yugoslav Army rushed to defend Milošević's government during the March 1991 protests in Belgrade.

 From 12–16 March 1991, a joint meeting of the Presidency of SFRY, in its capacity as the high command of the armed forces, took place.
 At the meeting, the military leadership, led by Serbian officials, tried to introduce a state of emergency in the whole of Yugoslavia.
 Milošević stated that he no longer recognized the authority of the Presidency.

 In this situation, all six leaders of the Yugoslav republics, Franjo Tuđman, Slobodan Milošević, Alija Izetbegović, Kiro Gligorov (SR Macedonia), Milan Kučan and Momir Bulatović organized a meeting in Split for 28 March 1991.
 A meeting was held between Tuđman and Milošević on 25 March in Karađorđevo, in preparation for the meeting in Split, as the leaders of the two biggest republics decided to try to agree on suggestions for resolving the crisis.